Skip to main content

 Marketing Manager

-Stefanie is a marketing manager in the Marketing Communications Online Programs through the Reed College of Media at West Virginia University.
+Stefanie is a marketing manager in the Marketing Communications Online Programs through the College of Creative Arts and Media at West Virginia University.
 She is an alumna of WVU's M.S. in Integrated Marketing Communications (IMC) and has been working in marketing for over 6 years after beginning her career in the newspaper business.
 She's a marathon runner and she recently ran a qualifying time for the Boston Marathon.

 Marcom Today